cojic/CloudSecurityResearch/documentation/amazon s3.md

 ### Subdoman takeover - Bucket takeover
 Sub domain Takeover attack is when an attacker is able to gain control of a company’s subdomain hosted on a cloud service such as AWS, github etc. because of the DNS entries pointing to that service is not being removed.
 This allows attacker to set up a phishing page on that sub-domain or serve malicious content.

-Subdomain takeover in amazon s3: Each bucket pointing to a specific domain or subdomain.
+**Subdomain takeover in amazon S3**

+Each bucket pointing to a specific domain or subdomain.
 So sometimes, when s3 buckets is no longer in use customer delete them from their account, but forgets to remove the DNS entry pointing to that subdomain it may escalate to a subdomain takeover because amazon allow non existing bucket names to be claimed again on any other account.

 Since Amazon S3 buckets’ contents can be retrieved over HTTP, they can be used to store and serve static assets such as images, videos, stylesheets, user upload content, or complete static websites.
-An S3 bucket is accessed by, for example URL our.company.com.s3-website.ap-south-1.amazonaws.com”.
+An S3 bucket is accessed by, for example URL our.company.com.s3-website.ap-west-1.amazonaws.com”.
 Organizations tend to create custom subdomains like “our.company.com”.
-Custom subdomains are created by adding DNS CNAME record like the one below:
+Custom subdomains are created by adding DNS CNAME.

-Type	    Name Content	                                    TTL CNAME blog	our.company.com.s3-website-us-east-1.amazonaws.com	3000

 Later when this bucket is deleted from AWS S3, we still have the DNS record pointing to the bucket URL: since it wasn’t removed, it now points to a bucket that doesn’t exist anymore.In such a case, pointing the browser to blog.char49.com would return a page like the one below:
 ![Alt text](/documentation/images/bucketNotFound.png)